yogita02/event-client-parent/README.md

 [![License](https://img.shields.io/badge/License-EPL%201.0-red.svg)](https://opensource.org/licenses/EPL-1.0)

-# system-integration-starter
+# system-event-utilities-parent

 ## Description
-This repository contains the source code for the System Integration Starter within Dell Project Symphony.
+This repository contains the source code for the System Event Utilities within Dell Project Symphony.

-The System Integration Starter abstracts messaging logic to communicate with rabbit-mq server.
+The System Event Utilities provides utility methods to trigger, subscribe and handle events.
 The project is written in Java and is based on the Spring Boot Library.

-System Integration Starter is customized spring boot starter application which provides methods/APIs for the PAQXs through which they can send messages to and receive messages from intended queues.

 ## Documentation